GoogleCloudPlatform/gcp-fedramp-quickstart/README.md

 ### Access Control
-Before a template is deployed, DPT requires creation of three groups in GCP.
+Before deploying a template, create three groups:
 * Owner: project-owners@{DOMAIN} - This group is granted the owner's role for the project, which allows members to do anything permitted by organization policies within the project.
 Additions to the owner’s group should be for a short term and controlled tightly.
 Members of this group get owners access to the devops project to make changes to the CICD project or to make changes to the Terraform state.
 Make sure to include yourself as an owner of this group.
 Otherwise, you might lose access to the devops project after the ownership is transferred to this group.
 * Admin: org-admins@{DOMAIN} - Members of this group get administrative access to the org or folder.
 This group can be used in break-glass situations to give humans access to the org or folder to make changes.
-Include yourself as a member of this group to deploy the DPT templates.
+Include yourself as a member of this group to deploy the code templates.
-* Cloud-users: project-cloud-users@{DOMAIN} - Members of this group will get access to the resources deployed by DPT post deployment.
+* Cloud-users: project-cloud-users@{DOMAIN} - Members of this group will get access to the resources deployed by the toolkit post deployment.

-The user groups running the template (org-admins group) should have the following Cloud IAM roles.
+The user groups running the template (org-admins group) should have the following IAM roles.
 * roles/resourcemanager.organizationAdmin on the org for org deployment
 * roles/resourcemanager.folderAdmin on the folder for folder deployment (This role is required if workloads are deployed under a folder instead of organization)
 * roles/resourcemanager.projectCreator on the org or folder